alammarimalak/criticalPathMethod/README.md

 Predecessors – comma-separated IDs (e.g., A,B)

-2)Click Calculate Schedule
+2) Click Calculate Schedule

-3)View results in the table and see the Critical Path highlighted.
+3) View results in the table and see the Critical Path highlighted.

 -------------------------------------------------------------------------------
 ### Run Locally